Follow Matt Clinch on Twitter @mattclinch81 and Google+ Matt Clinch

-European equities finished higher on Tuesday, rising from session lows, as investors reacted to fresh economic data from the euro zone.
+European equities closed mixed on Monday as investors reacted to new economic data and cheered updates from the pharmaceutical sector.

 Get the best of CNBC in your inbox

 CNBC looks at how the computer systems in F1 cars have made their way into regular vehicles.